chen-bowen/chen-bowen/README.md

 # Hi, I'm Bowen 👋

-I'm a Machine Learning Engineer based in Toronto, Canada, focused on taking models from research to **production** – especially in search, retrieval, and personalization systems.
+I'm a Machine Learning / AI Engineer based in Toronto, Canada, focused on taking models from research to **production** – especially in search, retrieval, and personalization systems.
 I care about clean infrastructure, observability, and building systems that are reliable and maintainable.

 - 🔭 Currently working on:
   - Search and retrieval systems that surface the right content at the right time